Mastercard-Gateway/simplify-prestashop-module/README.md

-# Simplify Commerce payment module for PrestaShop
+# Simplify Commerce Payment module for PrestaShop

 This plugin adds Simplify Commerce as a payment option on your PrestaShop checkout page.